-When a request is made to change MCO the recipient must write to Hewlett Packard Enterprise Services (HPES) to change their MCO.
+All recipients will be allowed the opportunity once a year, during Medicaid Managed Care open enrollment, to change MCO's.
+Open Enrollment is October 1st through October 31st.
+When a request is made to change MCO, the recipient must write to Nevada Medicaid or email (preferred method) to NevadaManagedCareOpenEnrollment@gainwelltechnologies.com_to change their MCO.
 The request must include: